-NPDES non-stormwater discharges, unpermitted outfalls, or unauthorized discharges associated with the facility are not anticipated.
-There are no potential sources of non-stormwater discharges (e.g., testing of fire hydrants) identified at the site.
+There are no NPDES permitted non-stormwater discharges or unpermitted outfalls associated with the facility.
+Potential sources of non-stormwater discharges at the facility include the testing of fire hydrants in the area.

 The "Certification of No Unauthorized Stormwater Discharges" is located in Attachment 3.
-This form certifies that the facility and stormwater outfall has been evaluated for the presence of non-stormwater discharges.
-This form is updated whenever a change in possible non-stormwater discharges is determined.
+This form certifies that all stormwater outfalls have been evaluated for the presence of non-stormwater discharges.
+The form is updated whenever a change in possible non-stormwater discharge is determined.